Claitos/Track-Parameter-Resolutions/README.md

 ## My Hiwi Project
 ### Analytical Calculation of track position and transverse momentum uncertainties

-contains one python files which contains the logic and one show notebook which explains the functionality.
+Contains one python file "function_libary_OOP" which contains the logic and one show notebook which explains the functionality.